 You can keep your brick cleaning routine green by avoiding chemical cleaners altogether.
 Acidic chemicals and bleach can stain bricks and wear down grout over time.
 Such chemicals aren’t typically necessary for routine brick cleaning, anyway.

 Start with a leaf blower, broom, and watering hose to freshen up your brick house or dividing wall.
 Use the leaf blower to remove dust and pollen, then the broom to remove any remaining cobwebs.
-After clearing dry debris, rinse the surface with a watering hose, starting at the top and working your way down.
+After clearing dry remains, rinse the surface with a watering hose, starting at the top and working your way down.

 Use a gentle soap to break down dirt if rinsing isn’t doing the trick.
 Mix dish soap with hot water and apply it to the brick with a spray bottle.
 Then, use a brush to break up residue and rinse away the solution.

-Once you’ve removed dust and dirt from the brick’s surface, you can spot treat sections with remaining stains, mildew, or rust.
+Once you’ve removed dust and dirt from the brick’s surface, you can spot-treat sections with remaining stains, mildew, or rust.

 Use a paintbrush or sponge to apply a layer of paste to the brick.
 Leave the solution on the brick for about 15 minutes, giving it time to break down the stain.
 Rinse the solution away with warm water after allowing it to set in.
 Then, use a wet sponge or soft-bristled brush to wash away the remaining paste.